 I praised him for his help and said "thank you for helping me cook!"

-I know, it’s not actual cooking that we did, but now he thinks that he cooked himself a snack and it was fun, easy, and super quick.
-And guess what – next time I went to make him snack, he was begging me to let me help him cook.
+I know, it's not actual cooking that we did, but now he thinks that he cooked himself a snack all by himself and it was fun, easy, and super quick.
+And guess what - next time I went to make him snack, he was begging me to let me help him cook.

 3. Start with easy foods they love